begavett/residual-reserve/README.md

 ### Descriptives

-The `describe` function from the `psych` package generate descriptive statistics.
+The `describe` function from the `psych` package generates descriptive statistics.

 ``` r